 - Since most of my widget customers buy from me at least once more, I know that this a modest investment.

 Now you can work with a marketing team on a strategy to gain more customers knowing your budget.
 Or, if you choose to manage your own marketing, you can track your sales against your marketing spend and try to optimize what you’re doing to keep it at your ideal acquisition cost.
 If you find you’ve done your best or your team has done their best and it’s not working, you may have to increase your investment and adjust your prices.

 Long-term CAC averages are the best way to monitor marketing expenses.
 Acquisition costs become lower the longer you invest in consistent marketing campaigns.
 Gaining brand recognition is one of the best ways to lower acquisition costs.
 It’s just easier to buy something if you’ve heard of it before.
 That will only happen if you have a long-term vision for your marketing plan.

 Brand/Name recognition is our recommended goal for SMBs looking to spend money on marketing in the early years.
 Unless your widget is one-of-a-kind, your recognizable brand is really what brings your marketing costs down and fuels business growth.
 If you’re willing to commit to a long-term strategy, consider a higher percentage of your profits going towards building brand recognition for the first couple of years.
 Once you have an established, reputable brand in place for your business, you can focus more directly on widget sales and lowering your CAC.

 By the way, businesses with strong, recognizable and reputable brands have higher LTVs, meaning their marketing dollar goes further as an investment.

-If you need guidance on how to build a marketing plan or need a team of experts to launch your brand online, make sure to contact us.
+If you need guidance on how to build a marketing plan, start by checking out our list of free templates and ebooks.
+If you’re ready for a team of experts to launch your brand online, make sure to contact us.